Reading time: 5 minutes

 - Your care arrangements change

-- Your personal circumstances change (such as you no longer live as a couple or a single, or vice versa)
+- Your personal circumstances change (such as you no longer live as a couple or a single)

 - You move permanently overseas.